laser-institute/aera-workshop/README.md

 **2:30-3:10.** Intro to Machine Learning (ML) in STEM

--   **Introduction to Machine Learning** includes a short [presentation](https://laser-institute.github.io/aera-workshop/slides/machine-learning-intro.html) and [demonstration](https://laser-institute.github.io/aera-workshop/pages/machine-learning-demo.html) designed to illustrate how text mining can be applied in STEM education research and to provide workshop participants hands-on experience with popular techniques for collecting, processing, and analyzing text-based data.
-Content for this workshop is drawn from from [ML Module 1: Public Sentiment and the State Standards](https://github.com/laser-institute/machine-learning) taught at the LASER Institute Summer Workshop.
+-   **Introduction to Machine Learning** includes a short [presentation](https://laser-institute.github.io/aera-workshop/slides/machine-learning-intro.html) and [demonstration](https://laser-institute.github.io/aera-workshop/pages/machine-learning-demo.html) designed to illustrate how machine learning can be applied in STEM education research and to provide workshop participants hands-on experience with the process of building a machine learning model.
+Content for this workshop is drawn from from [ML Module](https://github.com/laser-institute/machine-learning)XXX taught at the LASER Institute Summer Workshop.

 **3:10-3:20.** Q&A/Break

 **3:20-4:00.** Intro to Social Network Analysis (SNA) in STEM

--   **Introduction to Social Network Analysis** includes a short [presentation](https://laser-institute.github.io/aera-workshop/slides/text-mining-intro.html) and [demonstration](https://laser-institute.github.io/aera-workshop/pages/text-mining-demo.html) designed to illustrate how text mining can be applied in STEM education research and to provide workshop participants hands-on experience with popular techniques for collecting, processing, and analyzing text-based data.
+-   **Introduction to Social Network Analysis** includes a short [presentation](https://laser-institute.github.io/aera-workshop/slides/text-mining-intro.html) and [demonstration](https://laser-institute.github.io/aera-workshop/pages/text-mining-demo.html) designed to illustrate how SNA can be applied in STEM education research and to provide workshop participants hands-on experience with popular techniques for collecting, processing, and analyzing relational data.
 Content for this workshop is drawn from from [SNA Module 1: The Social Network Perspective and MOOC-Eds](https://github.com/laser-institute/network-analysis) taught at the LASER Institute Summer Workshop.

 ### Acknowledgements